 Storing dab rigs and dab tools

-Dabbing is unique because it requires specialized components such as nails, domes, carb caps, and more.
-On top of that, many dab-specific components have to be especially durable, since dabbing requires much higher temperatures than simply igniting and smoking flower.
-If you invest in the specialized equipment needed for dabbing, you're going to want to store your gear properly.
+Dabbing is unique since it requires specialized components such as nails, domes, carb caps, and more.
+On top of that, many dab-specific components have to be especially durable, as dabbing requires much higher temperatures than simply smoking flower.

 Image lightbox